offthedial/site/src/pages/posts/idtga-25.md

 - The [staff page](https://otd.ink/staff) is being changed as there have been some staff changes.
 Note that this is not yet complete.

 ### Here's a rundown on what IDTGA is:
-No stress, it's been a while since our last tournament.
 It's Dangerous to go Alone is our flagship, **solo registration** tournament.
 Focused on creating balanced teams, and being accessible to everyone.

 1. New to the scene and want an accessible entrance into competitive?
 2. Currently a free agent and want to show off your skill?